maciejchmielarz/babel-fish/guide/phase1/README.md

 # Build a Babel Fish with Machine Learning Language Services

-This repository contains necessary resources for AWS re:Invent 2018 workshop AIM313.
+This repository contains necessary resources for AWS workshop.
 In this readme you will find detailed instructions for `Phase 1`.

 <img src="../../img/flow1.png" />